andrewgho/lego/README.md

 Parameters:

 *   width, depth - dimensions of the brick, measured in studs.
-*   height - absolute height of the brick without studs, measured in mm.
+*   height - absolute height in mm of brick without studs (default 5 units).
 *   studs - if true (default), include studs on top and dimples underneath them.
 *   posts - if true (default), include interior posts.